Shahil3/zkp-auth/README.md

 ## Overview

-zkp-auth allows authentication without passwords.
+authlite provides a passwordless authentication mechanism using digital signatures.
-It leverages public-private key cryptography where users prove their identity without ever transmitting their private keys.
+It relies on public-private key cryptography and a challenge-response protocol to securely verify user identity.
-The system uses a simple challenge-response mechanism for login, ensuring secure user verification based on Zero Knowledge Proof principles.
+While inspired by zero-knowledge ideas, it does not implement formal ZKPs.

 ## Architecture